Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

     data: [ 0.
 2.5  0.
 10. ]
     validity: [0 1 0 1]

-Comparing the float column and the data, we see that values are similar except `<NAs>` in the column correspond to `0` in the data array.
+Comparing the float column and the data, we see that values are similar except `<NA>` in the column correspond to `0` in the data array.
 In fact, at the buffer level, we encode missing values by a 'sentinel value' which is 0 here.
 This is where the validity array comes into play.
 Together with the data array, we are able to rebuild the column with missing values in their exact places.
 How ?
 0s in the validity array indicates places or indexes of missing values in the data and 1s indicates valid/non-missing values.
 All this work is done by a helper function `_from_dataframe` which builds up an entire cudf dataframe from an interchange dataframe object:

 ```python